 All derivative financial instruments are stated in assets or liabilities at their fair value when the contract is negotiated and later revalued at the fair value at every year-end.

-The market value of forward contracts and interest rate swaps, during their lifetime and at maturity, is determined by an independent expert on the basis of immediate and at term data at the time when the different underlying items and risk-free interest rate trends are valued for discounting.
+The market value of forward contracts and interest rate swaps, during their lifetime and at maturity, is determined by an independent expert based on immediate and at term data at the time when the different underlying items and risk-free interest rate trends are valued for discounting.

-During the option lifetime and at maturity, the market value is determined by an independent expert according to the Black and Scholes model, on the basis of the following elements:
+During the option lifetime and at maturity, the market value is determined by an independent expert according to the Black and Scholes model, based on the following elements:

-- ✓ Market value of the underlying item
+Market value of the underlying item

-- ✓ Option exercise price
+Option exercise price

-- ✓ Sensitivity "to the forward currency"
+Sensitivity "to the forward currency

-- ✓ Risk-free interest rate.
+Risk-free interest rate.

-- ✓ Maturity of the option.
+Maturity of the option.